-https://download.respondus.com/lockdown/download.php?id=264548414 computer prior to starting the exam.
+https://download.respondus.com/lockdown/download.php?id=264548414 the exam to enssure a smooth exam experience.

 LockDown Browser is required to take the exams properly from Canvas.
 Canvas further needs to access your webcam to proctor the exams.
-Please make sure you are comfortable with Canvas-LockDown Browser prior to the exam to ensure a smooth exam experience.
-You are responsible for making sure that the LockDown Browser works properly on your
+Please make sure you are comfortable with Canvas-LockDown Browser prior to

 Access to the stable Internet is required for this course.
 NJIT provides on campus access to the Internet to all students.
-Details as how to access the Internet as well as other resources at NJIT may be found in the Student Ouick Start Guide.
+Details as how to access the Internet as well as other resources at NJIT may be found in the Student Quick Start Guide.